What is Generative Engine Optimization?

 Generative engines synthesize information in real time.
 They don’t simply return a list of links.
 Instead, they draw from multiple data sources to build a response that appears seamless to the user.
 GEO helps ensure that your content is one of those sources.

-To put it simple, it’s all about making your content reference-worthy for AI so that it stands out in the massive data pool these engines analyze.
+To put it simply, it’s all about making your content reference-worthy for AI so that it stands out in the massive data pool these engines analyze.

 Why is GEO Important?